Documentation Index

 - Shopify checkout: Custom Pixels have access to

-consent.analyticsAllowed — you can check this before firing events
+consent.analyticsAllowed— you can check this before firing events

 Checkout Cookie Banner

 Shopify offers a separate “Show cookie banner in checkout” option (Settings → Checkout → Customer consent).
-Our recommendation:
+Our recommendation:- Don’t enable it unless you’re legally required to (GDPR/EU, UK PECR, etc.)

 - The storefront consent banner already captures the visitor’s cookie preference, and Shopify’s Customer Privacy API propagates that signal to checkout automatically